Hindmarsh Island: Telstra Telephone Tower

-The Telstra Telephone Tower (35°30'32.10"S,138°49'0.57"E) is an active Telstra Telephone Signal Tower that gives phone Telstra coverage for the population on Hindmarsh Island.
-The telephone tower is located in Alberto Forest, it increases on the hill towards the centre; this hill is the tallest point on Hindmarsh Island, which is why the Telephone Tower was built there.
+The Telstra Telephone Tower (35°30'32.10"S,138°49'0.57"E) is an active Telstra telephone signal tower that gives Telstra phone coverage for the population on Hindmarsh Island.
+The telephone tower is located in Alberto Forest, it increases on the hill towards the centre; this hill is the tallest point on Hindmarsh Island, which is why the telephone tower was built there.